xin-hedera/hedera-mirror-node/docs/rosetta/README.md

 The Rosetta API is a REST API complying with the [Rosetta API Specification](https://www.rosetta-api.org/docs/welcome.html) with a focus on blockchain data integration.
-This server enables exchanges to be able to integrate and work with the Hedera Hashgraph network.
+This server enables exchanges to be able to integrate and work with the network.
 The server is written in Golang and is largely based on the [rosetta-sdk-go](https://github.com/coinbase/rosetta-sdk-go).
-Its main job is to respond to Rosetta requests, to the extent allowed by Hedera, while fetching information from the mirror node database.
+Its main job is to respond to Rosetta requests, to the extent allowed by Hiero, while fetching information from the mirror node database.

 ## Architecture